quixio/quix-docs/docs/cli/overview.md

 Using the local commands, you develop your pipeline using predefined samples, or write your code from scratch in Python, leveraging the power of Quix Streams.
 Using the CLI you can run these pipelines locally in Docker containers, for testing and debugging.
 You can then deploy to Cloud for scalability and observability.

-Using the cloud commands, you can manage your Quix Cloud account, and all the pipelines within, as the CLI offers feature parity with the cloud's UI.
-For example, you can fully manage:
+Using the cloud commands, you can manage your Quix Cloud account, and all the pipelines within, as the CLI offers feature parity with the Quix Cloud UI.
+For example, you can manage:

 * Your organization
 * Projects